 4. They don’t have a need to over-control people

 Too much controlling behavior toward people and things isn’t really productive at work.
 Sometimes people think that because they can manipulate others, they can actually control them.
 But human beings do what they want most of the time.
-Most will naturally resist the control of over-controlling coworkers or supervisors.
+Most will naturally resist the coercion of over-controlling coworkers or supervisors.
 Sometimes folks can be controlled through threats and fears, but it doesn’t last and it builds to significant resentment.
-Being comfortable with a coworker’s reasonable self-directed behavior helps prevent the overreaction to stifle initiative .
+Being comfortable with a coworker’s reasonable self-directed behavior helps prevent overreaction that stifles independent thinking.

-5. They are comfortable communicating expectations and letting go
+5. They’re comfortable providing expectations and letting go

 6. They have realistic expectations of the company

 Having realistic expectations of your boss or workplace is incredibly healthy as well as practical.
 Even the best workplace includes mistakes and misunderstandings.
 The key is how someone reacts to them.
 Some employees withdraw and assume everything is directed at taking advantage of them (sometimes true, sometimes paranoid!)
-While others give someone the company the benefit of the doubt as to motivation; remain calm and engage in a dialogue of what happened and how to help make it better.
+While others can give the company the benefit of the doubt as to motivation; remain calm and engage in a dialogue of how to make it better.
 These folks don’t need everything to be perfect, they just expect the company to be reasonable.

 7. They manage their emotions at work

-Healthy people do not ven their strong emotions on others in the workplace.
+Healthy people do not vent their strong emotions onto others in the workplace.
 They have patience and resist impulsive actions based upon fear or anger.
-They know their own emotions and have a sense to keep them under reasonable control.
+They know their own emotions and have the ability to keep them under reasonable control.
 This allows them to vent inevitable emotions in a confidential and productive manner whether to a friend; therapist or a trusted colleague at work.
 This is related to not blaming others in anger, for their own mistakes.

 8. They accurately identify and accept emotions in others